 Foreign Prisoner Support Service

+THE WORLD'S MOST COMPREHENSIVE SOCIAL JUSTICE SERVICE Creating FREE education and awareness of human rights and social justice.
 Extensive networks that can help you navigate your way to specialised support.

-What to do if your loved one is Arrested overseas
+Advice if your loved one is Arrested overseas

 When a person travels overseas they